-Judging consists of three rounds involving viewing, voting, discussion and awarding of trophies.
+Judging consists of viewing, voting, discussion and awarding of trophies.

-In the first round, judges consider and score each entry on a scale of one to nine based on whether they consider it a shortlist candidate.
-The second round is a review where judges will consider whether entries on this provisional Shortlist are worthy of being Shortlisted only, a possible winner or a definite winner.
-Typically about twenty per cent of entries will make it to this stage.
+Judges consider and score each entry on a scale of one to nine based on whether they consider it a shortlist candidate.
+The jury will then review and finalise this proposed shortlist.
+Typically about twenty percent of entries will make it to this stage.

-In the final round, guided by the Jury President, judges review and debate entries before voting on whether they consider each a Gold, Silver or Bronze winner, or Shortlist only.
-It takes a two-thirds majority vote to claim a trophy and only about 9% of entries will do so.
+Guided by the Jury President, judges review and debate entries in the shortlist before voting on whether they consider each a Gold, Silver or Bronze winner, or Shortlist only.
+It takes a two-thirds majority vote to claim a trophy.

 After voting, results are read out and juries confirm the decisions.
-Candidates for Grand Prix, selected from among Gold winners, are also identified and further discussion follows before a last vote to determine the Grand Prix winner.
-Entries for public awareness messages, non-profit organisations and charities aren’t eligible in their category, but will be considered for the Grand Prix for Good.
-As the Film Craft and Innovation awards are judged on the merit of the craft/ technology behind the idea, they are an exception to this rule.
-All Gold winners from the Film Craft and Innovation Awards are eligible to win the Grand Prix within their own Award category.
+Candidates for Grand Prix, selected from Gold or equivalent winners, are also identified and further discussion follows before a last vote to determine the Grand Prix winner.
+Entries for non-profit organisations and charities aren’t eligible for this award, but will be considered for the Grand Prix for Good.